Free download and available in the CEDC Labs to use on campus and remotely.

 This software used to analyze and optimize antennas and wireless signal coverage.
 Helps companies design better wireless networks for cities, stadiums, and buildings.

-Free download and available on CEDC Labs to use remotely and on campus.
+Free download and available in the CEDC Labs to use on campus and remotely.

 A toolkit for coding in Python and R, mainly used for data science and machine learning.
 It makes it easier to install and manage coding tools without dealing with complicated setups.

-Free download and available in CEDC Labs for use Remotely and on campus.
+Free download and available in the CEDC Labs to use on campus and remotely.

 A powerful software for testing how things like buildings, machines, and products will perform under real-world conditions.
 Engineers use it to predict if a design will break, overheat, or function properly before building it.

-UCDenver Email, UNIVERSITY credentials to access install instructions.
-Also available in CEDC Labs for use remotely and on campus.
+Required UCDenver email or UNIVERSITY credentials to access install instructions.
+Software is also available in the CEDC Labs to use on campus and remotely.

 A mapping tool used to analyze locations and create detailed maps, helpful for environmental and urban planning.
 It helps people visualize data on maps, like tracking pollution or planning roads in a city.

-Free Download and available in CEDC labs for use remotely and on campus.
+Free download and available in the CEDC Labs to use on campus and remotely.

 A beginner-friendly software to program small electronic devices, like robots and sensors.
 It’s great for hobbyists, students, and engineers who want to build smart gadgets and automation projects.

-Free downloads are available.
-Please be sure to create an account using your UCDenver email address.
-Software also available in CEDC Labs for remote use and on campus.
+Please be sure to create an account using your UCDenver email.
+Free download and available in the CEDC labs to use on campus and remotely.

 A leading suite of design software, including AutoCAD, Revit, Fusion 360, Civil 3D, Navisworks Manage, and Recap, is used in engineering, architecture, and product design.
 These tools enable professionals to model and simulate everything from buildings to cars before construction or manufacturing.
 Featuring 2D and 3D CAD capabilities, design automation, and industry-specific toolsets, Autodesk products foster innovation across multiple industries with web and mobile accessibility.